Skip to Content

 • Zona Rio- Paseo de los Heroes around Plaza Rio and Plaza Fiesta is safe to walk around at night.
 You can also walk a few blocks to the Southeast down Paseo de los Heroes.
 Try to stay in well-lit areas.

-• Zona Norte- It’s safe to walk on Calle Coahuila and Callejon Coajuila between Avenida Constitución and Avenida Niños Héroes.
+• Zona Norte (the red-light district)- It’s safe to walk on Calle Coahuila and Callejon Coahuila between Avenida Constitución and Avenida Niños Héroes.
 This is a seedy area.
 It’s the red light district.
 You will probably encounter some fast talkers and scammers here but it’s safe enough to walk around if you’re careful.

 I do not recommend walking between Downtown and Zona Río at night.
 I have done this and have never been hassled but it’s probably not worth the risk.
 It’s only about a mile walk but the streets are empty and dark.
 You can walk between downtown and Zona Norte at night.

 When walking around Tijuana at night, try to stay in well light areas and don’t wander too far off the main tourist streets.
-Also take some precaution to avoid getting robbed or pickpocketed.
+Also, take some precautions to avoid getting robbed or pickpocketed.
 Don’t carry valuables or wear flashy clothing, etc.

 If you’re in doubt as to whether or not somewhere is safe to walk, just flag down a taxi or colectivo or order an Uber.
 It’s better to spend a few bucks for a ride than to lose your wallet or phone to a criminal.

-During the day it is safe enough to walk between the border and downtown Tijuana.
+During the day it is safe enough to walk between the San Ysidro border crossing and downtown Tijuana.
 I do not, however, recommend making this walk after dark.
 Just spend the 10 pesos on a collective or take a taxi or Uber.

 In order to walk from the border to downtown, you must cross a walking bridge that goes over the Tijuana River.
 This is where you are most likely to encounter criminals.
 I have heard stories from several people who have been mugged and assaulted on this bridge.